keiserjb/access_unpublished/README.txt

 for Drupal 6, where module development was stopped.
 Then martin_klima started independent module development for Drupal 7 named Hash access as sandbox project.
 During review process Drupal team recommended build Hash access as 7.x development branch of Access unpublished.

+This module was converted to Backport CMS.